MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 ---
 title: "What's happening to Machine Learning Server?"
-description: "An explanation of the support plan for Machine Learning Server."
+description: "The support for Microsoft Machine Learning Server 9.4.7 will end on June 30, 2022.
+This article explains options for replacing the functionality of Machine Learning Server and migration strategies for code and data to other platforms."
 keywords: ""
 author: "dphansen"
 ms.author: "davidph"